rcarmo/azure-docker-swarm-cluster/README.md

 * Strengthen the token exchange mechanism (adding SSL and/or a shared `nonce` to the registration/draining URLs is left as an exercise to the reader)
 * Find ways to nudge Swarm into re-balancing the load between nodes (there are already multiple approaches for this in the [Docker][d] issue list - (re)tagging might be the simplest)
 * Stop instances and leave their resources allocated instead of destroying them completely upon rescaling, for faster scale-ups
+* Turn on CPU-based auto-scaling in Azure (again, it's off largely because this is simpler to understand)

 ## Disclaimers